Wie West, Feng back on leaderboard at ANA Inspiration

 Wie West married Jonnie West, the son of basketball great Jerry West, in August 2019, and daughter Makenna was born last June.
 West is director of basketball operations for the Golden State Warriors.

-“Having a baby definitely putts a different perspective on everything,” she said.
+“Having a baby definitely puts a different perspective on everything,” she said.
 “I’m more excited to go home and see her than I was about my round, to be honest.”

 Tavatanakit, the 21-year-old former UCLA player from Thailand, closed with a birdie on the par-5 18th for a bogey-free 66.
 She reached all the par 5s in two, birdieing three of them.